20+ Secrets Personal Organizers Would Never Tell You for Free

 Sorting through a box of personal papers will always take you far longer than you think it will.

-Here’s a list of all the things to toss, according to a professional organizer.
+Here’s a list of things in your house a professional organizer would throw out.

 Avoid lids on laundry baskets, bins, and other containers.
 They just make it harder to put things away.
 For other items, I’m a huge fan of clear sweater boxes.
 Not only do they hold sweaters in your closet, but they’re perfect for holding beans, rice, and pasta in your pantry, kids’ toys, and more.
 They fit on almost any shelf in any home and can hold most of the stuff in your house.
 I order them by the case.